 Interact effectively within a team / learning group. show emotional intelligence and empathy Self-manage learning using a range of resources from associated discipline areas.
 Communicate effectively in a manner appropriate to the business environment.
 Investigate theoretically informed explanations.
 Manage information with the ability to select appropriate data from a range of sources and develop appropriate research strategies.
-An explanation for embedding Key Transferable Skills the hrough Teaching & Learning and Ass essment at this level of the programme: The programme of study is specifically designed to ensi work place.
-Each module taug ht will embed transferable skills through teaching, learning and assess sment in some measure (specifically SOUD1406 Work Bas sed Learning).
-For e xample, students will need to they are able to solve problems, organise themselves, v work to deadlines, make decisions, re search, communicate e effectively and be s elf-aware.
-Employment Related Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.8, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to develop qualities and transferable skills relevant for business and management, including the ability to: Identify, research and apply business theory.
+An explanation for embedding Key Transferable Skills to The programme of study is specifically designed to ensurant transferable skills through teaching, learning and assess they are able to solve problems, organise themselves, we be the solve problems organise themselves.
+Employment Related Skills: sment in some measure (specifically SOUD1406 Work Ba sed Learning).
+For e xample, students will need to ght will embed demonstrate that Employment Neiated Okins.
+For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.8, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to develop qualities and transferable skills relevant for business and management, including the ability to: Identify, research and apply business theory.
 Primary: Scheduled activities, industry visits, guided independent study, guest speaker presentations Secondary/Supplementary: VLE 4 4 Audit, Group Presentation, portfolio Reflective log SOUD1406 SOUD1407

-^{}e.g a foundation degree delivered full-time over two years would have all level 4 modules delivered in year 1.
+\e.g a foundation degree delivered full-time over two years would have all level 4 modules delivered in year 1.
 A foundation degree delivered part-time over 3 years would normally have 80 credits of level 4 delivered in year 1 and 40 credits delivered in year 2

 Explain business theory clearly orally and in writing.
 Solve business related problems.
 Understand and apply sector's and employers professional standards, including commitments to impartiality and confidentiality.
 Demonstrate understanding of organisational behaviour with reference to the business sector.
-Work based and related learning Analyse information and demonstrate a critical as well as accurate understanding.
-An explanation for embedding Employment Related Sk The programme is intended to embed a variety of empl and analytical skills; being able to present information of Marketing and Intelligence Strategy require the student oyment related skills.
-Within the conte effectively and being able to contextua ext of business and malise theory in to pract nanagement these sk tice.
-Modules SOUD1 ills could include: the developr 1406 Work Based Learning; So OUD1407 Practical Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.7, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to: Demonstrate a range of academic skills.
+Analyse information and demonstrate a Work based and related learning critical as well as accurate understanding.
+An explanation for embedding Employment Related Sk lls through Teaching & Learning and Assessment at this le l evel of the programm ٥.
+The programme is intended to embed a variety of empland analytical skills; being able to present information embeding and Intelligence Strategy require the student byment related skills.
+Within the conte offectively and being able to contextua ext of business and make theory in to pract nanagement these sk tice.
+Modules SOUD1 ills could include: the developn I 406 Work Based Learning; SC DUD1407 Practical Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.7, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to: Demonstrate a range of academic skills.
 Practice in an ethically competent way.
 Reflect on theory and practice in a structured and coherent way.
 Perform a range of practical competencies to professional standards.
 Primary: Scheduled activities, industry visits, guided independent study, guest speaker presentations Secondary/Supplementary: VLE Work Based and Related learning 5 5 Audit, Group Presentation, portfolio Reflective log SOUD1406 SOUD1407

-^{}e.g a foundation degree delivered full-time over two years would have all level 4 modules delivered in year 1.
+\e.g a foundation degree delivered full-time over two years would have all level 4 modules delivered in year 1.
 A foundation degree delivered part-time over 3 years would normally have 80 credits of level 4 delivered in year 1 and 40 credits delivered in year 2